 This is one of three similar applications on Rose Avenue, and the applicants have taken care to ensure there is variation in materials and colours between the three designs.
-This design, specifically, uses stone and wood details to provide differentiation and visual interest.
+This design, specifically, a combination of hardie plank siding in dark and light greys.